takeyamayuki/RESTuino/README.md

 ### @http://restuino.local/gpio(pin_number)

-Specify the target GPIO pin by URI.
+Specify the target GPIO pin by URL.

 #### POST
 Use `POST` to set the status of a pin in the same way as arduino.